Solving Iran-US crisis would boost Türkiye’s mediator role: Experts

 Moreover, he also argued that at present, both military confrontation and diplomacy remain possible, with no clear indication of which path will prevail.
 While the risk of a serious clash cannot be ruled out, recent statements from the parties have struck a more positive tone, signaling continued openness to negotiations and a potential agreement.

-On the other hand, according to Mehmet Rakipoğlu, a lecturer at Mardin Artuklu University, and director of Turkish Studies at Mokha Center, after the Oct.
+On the other hand, according to Mehmet Rakipoğlu, a lecturer at Mardin Artuklu University, and post-doctoral researcher at University of Exeter, after the Oct.
 7 Al-Aqsa Flood attack, Israel actively sought to draw the U.S into a military confrontation with Iran.

 “Taking into account both the current tensions and the previous strike, it appears that the push for a U.S. attack on Iran has been driven largely by Israel.
 Trump may also be playing a double game in this process.
 The primary factor is Israel, which has long wanted the United States to strike Iran,” Rakipoğlu said.